-The 2019 Annual Business and Sustainability Report was prepared in compliance with the Global Reporting Initiative (GRI) international framework (GRI Standards) and the GRI Financial Services Sector Supplement.
+The Annual Report 2020 - Business and Sustainability was prepared in compliance with the Global Reporting Initiative (GRI) international framework (GRI Standards) and the GRI Financial Services Sector Supplement.
 The following principles were also taken into account:

 - The 10 Principles of the United Nations Global Compact.

 - The 7 fundamental Corporate Responsibility Principles of the ISO 26000:2010 International Standard.

 - The AccountAbility AA1000 Principles (2018).

 Acknowledging the significance of external assurance for the Annual Report 2020 – Business and Sustainability, and aiming to achieve transparency and to strengthen the credibility of the data and information presented, Eurobank assigned the external assurance of the Report’s content to PricewaterhouseCoopers SA independent auditors.

 - 2020 Annual Business and Sustainability Report.

 - GRI Standards Content Index, ISO 26000:2010 Table, Athens Stock Exchange ESG Reporting Guide and ΑΑ1000 AccountAbility Principles (2018).

 Since 2010, we have been issuing an annual Environmental Report, based on the guidelines for environmental reporting of the Eco-Management and Audit Scheme (EMAS), as developed by the European Commission.